punicasuite/tutorials/toolkits-docs/course08-How to Use Ontology CLI(2).md

 --address The address parameter specifies the calling contract address.

 --params The params parameter is used to input the parameters of the contract invocation.
 The input parameters need to be encoded as described above.
+Params format: `string:method,[string:arg1,int:arg2]`.

 --prepare, -p The prepare parameter indicates that the current execution is a pre-executed contract.
 The transactions executed will not be packaged into blocks, nor will they consume any ONG.
 Pre-execution will return the contract method's return value, as well as the gas limit required for the current call.